What if you could memorize entire textbooks or the exact positions of chess pieces like the chess grandmasters do?

 He then turns that number into an image and then places the image in a familiar location.
 This helps him to retrieve the number easily when needed.
 His technique is similar to Matteo Ricci’s memory palace system.

-Another great option is to attend a ThinkBuzan memory training conducted in your area.
+Another great option used to be that you could attend a ThinkBuzan memory training conducted in your area.

-4. Take the School of Phenomenal Memory or Pmemory Course by Ruslan Mescerjakov
+4. Important 2021 Update on the School of Phenomenal Memory or Pmemory Course by Ruslan Mescerjakov

-Also known as the PMemory course, School of Phenomenal Memory is an online mnemonics course developed by Ruslan Mescerjakov that uses the process of association and visualization to help you build amazing memorization skills — whatever your current mental shape may be.
+Also known as the PMemory course, School of Phenomenal Memory is an online mnemonics course developed by Ruslan Mescerjakov.
+It uses the process of association and visualization to help you build amazing memorization skills — whatever your current mental shape may be.

 How does Pmemory or the School of Phenomenal Memory work?